Phishing NG. Bypassing 2FA with Modlishka.

 - constantly raise user awarness about current social engineering techniques.

 Why am I releasing this tool?
 I believe that without a working proof of concept, that really proves the point, the risk is treated as theoretical, and no real measures are taken to address it properly.
-This status quo, and lack of right awareness about the risk, is a perfect situation for malicious actors that will happily exploit it.
+This status quo, and lack of right awareness about the risk, is a perfect situation for malicious actors that will happily exploit it*.
+This concerns both currently used 2FA schemes as well user awareness.

 *This was the case for the past year, since the concept of using a basic reverse proxy for phishing purposes was already actively exploited (Amnesty International report).